pkx8326/Love_Score_Calculator_with_Python/README.md

     - For any other love score, only prints: "Your score is **love_score**."

 *There is no reason or logic behind the calculation of the love score.
 It's just for fun!

+Credit: This program is a modification of a Python program found in Angela Yu's "100 Days of Code: The Complete Python Pro Bootcamp" on Udemy.
+You can go to the course's page by clicking the following link (not a ref. link): https://www.udemy.com/course/100-days-of-code/